Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 chown blazegraph:blazegraph /var/bigdata/.bash_profile
 ```

-Edit /usr/share/tomcat7-blzg/conf/server.xml to set the service ports to something other than the Tomcat defaults.
-Change "Server" and "Connector" ports and "redirectPort", e.g. by incrementing by 1: 8006, 8081, 8444, 8010.
+Edit `/usr/share/tomcat7-blzg/conf/server.xml` to set the service ports to something other than the Tomcat defaults.
+Change `Server` and `Connector` ports and `redirectPort`, e.g. by incrementing by 1: 8006, 8081, 8444, 8010.

 ```
 mkdir -p /var/bigdata/logs